sqlparser/sqlflow_public/dbobjects_relationship.md

 FROM scott.emp a
 Where sal > 1000
 ```
-From this query, you will see how the column `sal` in where clause impact the number of rows in the view `vEmp`.
+From this query, you will see how the column `sal` in where clause impact the number of rows in the top level view `vEmp`.
 ```
 scott.emp.sal -> fdr -> resultset1.PseudoRows -> fdr -> vEmp.PseudoRows
 ```